Devops-pro-group/-network-troubleshooting/README.md

-# -network-troubleshooting
+# Hi teams !!!

-# Here some few u can  can use to troobleshoot your network
+# Here some few  commands u can use to troobleshoot your network
 # 1 - Ping:  to test the connectivity between the user's computer and the website's server.
     Ping
 # 2 - Traceroute:  To identify where the connection is failing.